Jayshah25/Stock-Analysis-Crew/README.md

 # Stock-Analysis-Crew

 This project implements a "Stock Analysis Crew" Multi-Agentic AI system using CrewAI framework.
 It has a streamlit webapp too that enables a direct interaction with the system.
+A deployed version of the Streamlit App is available [here](https://stock-analysis-crew-a2pfqfwhbvgvvljgrs26qs.streamlit.app/).

 ## Table of Contents